 As Bitcoin goes up, so do other crypto assets, for instance, Ether trading went up 3% in the last few days of trading on Coinbase.
 Other digital assets in the green were Ethereum Classic, Cardano, and Stellar.
 The current trend in the Bitcoin market is a clear indicator that there are new investors putting fresh money into the market which is getting distributed into crypto.

 Some advice for beginners trading Bitcoin is that there are safe and easy places to start when it comes to getting a Bitcoin wallet.
 Many trusted websites and software wallets are available because they are directly connected to a Bitcoin exchange, to simplify selling and buying.
 Blockchain.com is one of the many Bitcoin exchange wallets.

 Bitcoin has a definite limit of 21 Million which is why it is so unique.
 The number of Bitcoins released relative to the previous cycle gets cut in half every four years.
-Its price increases if the demand for Bitcoins surpasses the rate at which it is produced.
-As the total number of Bitcoin in the market creeps and approaches to the 21 Million marks, in the coming years the prices will hit higher prices such that nabbing even a fraction of a Bitcoin will be interesting.
+Its price increases if the demand for Bitcoin surpasses the rate at which it is produced.
+As the total number of Bitcoins in the market creeps and approaches the 21 Million mark, in the coming years prices will hit higher prices such that nabbing even a fraction of a Bitcoin will be interesting.

 The future of Bitcoin trading cannot be predicted and no one truly knows what is to be expected on its pricing in the next few years.
-Past data proves that there has been an uptrend after halving events of the Bitcoin so it is evident that the demand is still there.
+Past data proves there has been an uptrend after halving the events of Bitcoin, so it is evident that demand is still there.
 Also, more National Currencies are Trading for Bitcoin and this leads to a successful widespread of this digital currency across many countries around the world.
-Most Bitcoin buyers and sellers are optimistic about a positive outcome on Bitcoin’s price in the coming years.
+Most Bitcoin buyers and sellers are optimistic about a positive outcome for Bitcoin’s price in the coming years.